srjheam/console-chess/README.md

 ## Contribute

 Please contribute!
-Issues and pull requests are most welcome. **Thank you** for your help!
+Issues and pull requests are welcome. **Thank you** for your help!

 ## License